electron-userland/electron-webpack/docs/en/configuration.md

 Note that you can use the `@` alias to reference your `main.sourceDirectory`.

 ### Dll bundle splitting
-If you are unfamiliar with the `webpack.DllPlugin`, make sure to read its [documenation](https://webpack.js.org/plugins/dll-plugin/) to better understand what problem it attempts to solve.
+If you are unfamiliar with the `webpack.DllPlugin` plugin, make sure to read its [documenation](https://webpack.js.org/plugins/dll-plugin/) to better understand what problem it attempts to solve.
 In short, this can be used to [drastically improve](https://robertknight.github.io/posts/webpack-dll-plugins/) build time performance.

 ```json
 "electronWebpack": {